Design Principles Guide by Andi Gugu

 Responsive design

 A single fluid layout that stretches and reflows continuously as the viewport changes.
-Elements scale, wrap, and reorder based on available space.
-Built with CSS Flexbox, Grid, and relative units (%, em, vw).
-More maintainable and the modern standard for most products.
+Elements scale, wrap, stack, and reorder based on available space using CSS Flexbox, Grid, and relative units (%, em, rem, vw, vh).
+The modern standard for virtually all web products, more maintainable through a single codebase, and more capable of feeling genuinely native at any screen size rather than merely acceptable at most.

 Adaptive design

-Separate layouts designed for specific breakpoints, the server detects the device type and serves the appropriate version.
-More control over the mobile experience, but more expensive to maintain.
-Used when the mobile experience is fundamentally different from desktop (e.g., native app-like flows).
+Separate, distinct layouts designed for specific device categories.
+The server or client detects the device class and serves the appropriate version.
+Offers maximum per-context control but requires maintaining multiple codebases, significantly more expensive over time.
+Used when the mobile experience is fundamentally different in purpose or interaction model from the desktop version, such as native-app-like flows with unique gesture patterns.

 Context-aware design